Migration and modernization: Common questions

 Can I use the same Azure Migrate project to migrate to multiple regions?

-• For agent-based migrations (VMware, physical servers, and servers from other clouds), the target region is locked once the “Create Resources” button is selected on the portal while setting up the replication appliance.
+• For agent-based migrations (VMware, physical servers, and servers from other clouds), the target region is locked when the Create Resources button is selected on the portal when you set up the replication appliance.

-• For agentless Hyper-V migrations, the target region is locked once the “Create Resources” button is selected on the portal while setting up the Hyper-V replication provider.
+• For agentless Hyper-V migrations, the target region is locked when the Create Resources button is selected on the portal when you set up the Hyper-V replication provider.

 Can I use the same Azure Migrate project to migrate to multiple subscriptions?

-Yes, you can migrate to multiple subscriptions (same Azure tenant) in the same target region for an Azure Migrate project.
-You can select the target subscription while enabling replication for a machine or a set of machines.
-The target region is locked post first replication for agentless VMware migrations and during the replication appliance and Hyper-V provider installation for agent-based migrations and agentless Hyper-V migrations respectively.
+Yes, you can use the same Azure Migrate project to migrate to multiple subscriptions with the same Azure tenant in the same target region.
+You can select the target subscription when you enable replication for a machine or a set of machines.

 Does Azure Migrate support Azure Resource Graph?

-Can I use the recovery services vault created by Azure Migrate for Disaster Recovery scenarios?
+Can I use the recovery services vault created by Azure Migrate for disaster recovery scenarios?

 What is the difference between the Test Migration and Migrate operations?

-Test migration provides a way to test and validate migrations prior to the actual migration.
-Test migration works by letting you use a sandbox environment in Azure to test the virtual machines before actual migration.
-The sandbox environment is demarcated by a test virtual network you specify.
-The test migration operation is non-disruptive, provided the test VNet is sufficiently isolated.
-Isolated VNet here means the inbound and outbound connection rules are designed to avoid unwanted connections.
-For example – connection to on-premises machines is restricted.
+The Test Migration option allows you to test and validate migrations before the actual migration.
+Test Migration works by letting you use a sandbox environment in Azure to test the VMs before actual migration.
+A test virtual network that you specify demarcates the sandbox environment.
+The Test Migration operation is nondisruptive, as long as the test virtual network is sufficiently isolated.
+A virtual network is sufficiently isolated when you design the inbound and outbound connection rules to avoid unwanted connections.
+For example: you restrict connection to on-premises machines.

-The applications can continue to run at the source while letting you perform tests on a cloned copy in an isolated sandbox environment.
+The applications can continue to run at the source while you perform tests on a cloned copy in an isolated sandbox environment.
 You can perform multiple tests, as needed, to validate the migration, perform app testing, and address any issues before the actual migration.

-Is there a Rollback option for Azure Migrate?
+Is there a rollback option for Azure Migrate?

-You can use the Test Migration option to validate your application functionality and performance in Azure.
-You can perform any number of test migrations and can execute the final migration after establishing confidence through the test migration operation.
-A test migration doesn’t affect the on-premises machine, which remains operational and continues replicating until you perform the actual migration.
-If there were any errors during the test migration UAT, you can choose to postpone the final migration and keep your source VM/server running and replicating to Azure.
-You can reattempt the final migration once you resolve the errors.
-Note: Once you've performed a final migration to Azure and the on-premises source machine was shut down, you can't perform a rollback from Azure to your on-premises environment.
+A test migration doesn't affect the on-premises machine, which remains operational and continues replicating until you perform the actual migration.
+If there are any errors during user acceptance testing (UAT) for the test migration, you can choose to postpone the final migration and keep your source VM/server running and replicating to Azure.
+You can reattempt the final migration after you resolve the errors.

-Can I select the Virtual Network and subnet to use for test migrations?
+Can I select the virtual network and subnet to use for test migrations?

-Why is the Test Migration button disabled for my Server?
+Why is the Test Migration button disabled for my server?

-• The button can be disabled if a test migration was already completed, but a test-migration cleanup wasn't performed for that VM.
+• The button can be disabled if a test migration was already completed but a test-migration cleanup wasn't performed for that VM.
 Perform a test migration cleanup and retry the operation.

 What happens if I don’t clean up my test migration?

-Once you've migrated your VM/server successfully, you can view and manage the VM from the Virtual Machines page.
-Connect to the migrated VM to validate.
-Alternatively, you can review the ‘Job status’ for the operation to check if the migration was successfully completed.
-If you see any errors, resolve them, and retry the migration operation.
+You can also review the Job status for the operation to check if the migration was successfully completed.
+If you see any errors, resolve them and then retry the migration operation.

 What happens if I don't stop replication after migration?